Are You a Kibbe Soft Classic?

 - Rounded shoulder caps.

-- Shoulders and hips are about the same width; unless overweight.
+- Shoulders and hips are about the same width; unless carrying extra weight.

 A soft classic won’t have prominently wide shoulders.
 But they may have more width in the lower half of the body, especially if holding extra padding.